kevinchar93/University_Project_Particle_Filter_Simulator_App/README.md

 In the simulation the robot is limited to a world size defined in pixels and can only use landmark points to localise, the distance to these point is calculated using the pythagorean theorem and noise in the robot’s movement and sensing is simulated using Gaussians, the mean being the measurement and the variance being the amount of noise.
 The simulation is based on a simpler example of Monte Carlo Localisation presented in Udacity Course CS 373 (Georgia Institute of Technology 2013).

-The diagram below presents how the Particle Filter Simulator operates:
+The diagram below presents how the Robot Localisation Simulator operates:
 <p align="center">
 <img src="https://github.com/kevinchar93/University_Project_Particle_Filter_Simulator_App/blob/master/monter_carlo_localisation_flowchart.png"
 alt="Monte Carlo localisation flow chart" width="537" height="555" border="10" />